-Since the declarations are in two separate blocks, i.e. two different for loops, these are interpreted to be distinct variables.
+Since the declarations are in two separate local scopes, i.e. two different for loops, these are interpreted to be distinct variables.

-Although each of these situations likely resulted from decisions in designing Java that balanced alternatives, such as the need to avoid renaming local variables when such variables were in use in a superclass, these situations can cause issues when performing even routine maintenance.
+Although each of these situations likely resulted from decisions in designing Java that balanced alternatives, such as the need to avoid renaming local variables when such variables were in use in a superclass, these situations can cause issues when performing even routine maintenance such as accidental rebinds after maintenance changes.
 Variables that are distinct could become intermingled if careful consideration of the scope of the variables is not considered.

 6.21.2 Guidance to language users